rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 ## Installing the BDMM-Prime and MM packages

 The first thing we need to do is install the BDMM-Prime package.
-This package is not yet listed in the Package Manager in BEAUTi, so we need to install it using the package URL.
+This package is not yet listed in the Package Manager in BEAUti, so we need to install it using the package URL.

-> - Open BEAUTi and go to **File > Manage Packages**.
+> - Open **BEAUti** and go to **File > Manage Packages**.
 > - Select **Package repositories** at the bottom of this window.
 This will open the **Package Repository Manager**.
-> - At the bottom click **Add URL** and enter the following address: https://tgvaughan.github.io/BDMM-Prime/package.xml
+> - At the bottom click **Add URL** and enter the following address: `https://tgvaughan.github.io/BDMM-Prime/package.xml`
 >
 > 	After you click 'OK' your window should look like this: